 How to get a UPC code for music

 The easy route is your distributor.
 When you create a release through DistroKid, TuneCore, CD Baby, Amuse, or Ditto, the platform assigns a UPC to that release for free.
-This happens during the upload flow described in our guide to releasing a song independently and our album release guide.
+If you have not picked a distributor yet, compare the options in our roundup of the best music distribution services.
+This UPC is assigned during the upload flow described in our guide to releasing a song independently and our album release guide.

 If you are pressing physical copies, manufacturing labels often need the UPC to print the barcode on the packaging, so grab it from your distributor early.
 Independent labels can also buy UPCs in bulk from a barcode authority, but for a self-releasing artist that is unnecessary.